 Section 504 of the Rehabilitation Act of 1973 is a federal civil rights law which prohibits discrimination against individuals with disabilities.
 Section 504 ensures that students with disabilities have equal access to educational programs, services, and activities.
 The IDEA is a special education law.
 Section 504 is different from IDEA in that it does not provide for specially designed instruction or require creating an IEP.

 + How can OSPI assist with special education issues?

-The OSPI Special Education Ombudsman provides support to parents, guardians, educators and students with disabilities.
-The Ombudsman is a neutral party who advocates for a fair process.
-The Ombudsman is often called upon when parents want to understand more about the special education process and are seeking assistance in resolving disagreements with school districts about special education services.
-Personally identifiable information shared with the Special Education Ombudsman is not revealed to a school district or other third party without permission.
+The OSPI Special Education Parent Liaison provides support to parents, guardians, educators and students with disabilities.
+The Parent Liaison is a neutral party who advocates for a fair process.
+The Parent Liaison is often called upon when parents want to understand more about the special education process and are seeking assistance in resolving disagreements with school districts about special education services.